The Product Regulation and Liability Review: Japan

 It is difficult to express the required degree of persuasion using a numerical formula, given the standard of 'proof of a high degree of probability'.
 The Japanese standard is generally considered to be higher than a preponderance of evidence, but less than beyond a reasonable doubt.

-If a claim is brought under the PL Act, the defendant may be exempt from liability if the defendant successfully proves that the defect in the product could not have been discovered given the state of scientific or technical knowledge at the time the product was delivered (the 'development risk' or 'state of the art' defence).
-Furthermore, where the product is used as a component of or ingredient for another finished product, a manufacturer of the component or ingredient that is named as a defendant may be exempt from liability if the defendant successfully proves that the defect occurred primarily owing to compliance with instructions that were given by the manufacturer of the finished product, and that the defendant was not negligent with respect to the occurrence of the defect.
+If a claim is brought under the PL Act, the defendant may be exempt from liability if the defendant successfully proves that the defect in the product could not have been discovered given the state of scientific or technical knowledge at the time the product was delivered (the 'development risk' or 'state of the art' defence).29 Furthermore, where the product is used as a component of or an ingredient for another finished product, a manufacturer of the component or ingredient that is named as a defendant may be exempt from liability if the defendant successfully proves that the defect occurred primarily owing to compliance with instructions that were given by the manufacturer of the finished product, and that the defendant was not negligent in respect of the occurrence of the defect.30

 In addition, the PL Act provides for the following limitations on the period after which a claim under the PL Act will be extinguished:

-As with tort claims under the CC, the prescriptive period is three years (five years, if there was harm to life or body) from the time the victim (or his or her legal representative) becomes aware of the damage and the identity of the perpetrator.
-A tort claim also cannot be brought when 20 years (or more) have elapsed from the time of the tortious act.
+As with tort claims under the CC, the prescriptive period is three years (five years if there was harm to life or body) from the time the victim (or his or her legal representative) becomes aware of the damage and the identity of the perpetrator.32 A tort claim also cannot be brought when 20 years (or more) have elapsed from the time of the tortious act.33

-Plaintiffs' own negligence may be considered upon the determination of the amount of damages, and can be asserted in defending a product liability claim as a defence of comparative negligence, either under the PL Act or as a tort claim under the CC.
+Plaintiffs' own negligence may be considered on the determination of the amount of damages, and can be asserted in defending a product liability claim as a defence of comparative negligence, either under the PL Act or as a tort claim under the CC.34

-A majority of US states recognise the 'learned intermediary doctrine,' which states that a manufacturer of prescription medications and devices is released of its duty to warn users of the risks associated with its products upon warning the prescribing physician of the proper use and risks of the manufacturer's product.
-The Supreme Court of Japan, in re Iressa, in denying the existence of defective instructions or warnings, stated that 'it was known at least among physicians engaged in anti-cancer therapy targeting lung cancer that when interstitial pneumonia occurred owing to the administration of these drugs, including anti-cancer drugs, it could be fatal'.
-This ruling of the Supreme Court is similar to the 'learned intermediary doctrine' referenced above, in that the Court considered the knowledge of the addressee of the information in determining whether a defect existed in the instructions or warnings for the product.
+A majority of US states recognise the 'learned intermediary doctrine', which states that a manufacturer of prescription medications and devices is released of its duty to warn users of the risks associated with its products upon warning the prescribing physician of the proper use and risks of the manufacturer's product.
+The Supreme Court of Japan, in re Iressa, in denying the existence of defective instructions or warnings, stated that 'it was known at least among physicians engaged in anti-cancer therapy targeting lung cancer that when interstitial pneumonia occurred owing to the administration of these drugs, including anti-cancer drugs, it could be fatal'.36 This ruling of the Supreme Court is arguably similar to the learned intermediary doctrine referenced above, in that the Court considered the knowledge of the addressee of the information in determining whether a defect existed in the instructions or warnings for the product.

 iv Personal jurisdiction